Aiven-Open/klaw-docs/docs/HowTo/subscriptions/Delete-a-subscription.md

 delete the subscription from the environment.

 1. In Klaw, select **Topics** on the navigation bar.
-2. Choose the specific Kafka Topic where the subscription you wish to delete is located.
+2. Choose the specific Kafka topic where the subscription you wish to delete is located.
 3. Select the red **X** on the right-hand side of the topic by the environment table at the top of the page.